 Lastly, threat actors can use cross-site request forgeries (CSRFs) to encourage users to perform unintended actions.
 They accomplish this by tricking web browsers into executing malicious requests on sites that the user is already logged into.

-Cybercriminals can also use forums, social media, and their own websites to post malicious links and other content that forces browsers to make unnoticed calls to other websites.
+Cybercriminals can also use forums, social media, and their own websites to post malicious links and other content that force browsers to make unnoticed calls to other websites.
 For instance, they can embed malicious links in a legitimate-looking online banking page.
 If the victim clicks the link, the CSRF will transfer money to the threat actor’s account.

 Also stylized as npm, NPM is a JavaScript package manager maintained by npm Inc. It consists of: